dataeducator/healthy_heart/README.md

 # Business Understanding
 #### __Problem Statement:__
-In the realm diagnostics, timely and accurate disease detection is crucial to improving patient health outcomes.
+In the realm of diagnostics, timely and accurate disease detection is crucial to improving patient health outcomes.
 Zephyr Healthcare recognizes the potential of machine learning techniques in achieving this goal.
-The challenge lies in developing a robust predictive model that harnesses the power of machine learning algorithms including random forests to predict heart disease with a focus on achieving high recall rates.
+The challenge lies in developing a robust predictive model that harnesses the power of machine learning algorithms, including random forests, to predict heart disease, focusing on achieving high recall rates.

 #### __Stakeholder:__
 Zephyr Healthcare Solutions

 #### __Business Case:__
-As a newly appointed lead of the data analytics team at Zephyr Healthcare Solutions,my team has been tasked with enhancing the company's diagnostic capabilities through advanced predictive modeling techniques for Heart Disease.
+As a newly appointed head of the data analytics team at Zephyr Healthcare Solutions, my team has been tasked with enhancing the company's diagnostic capabilities through advanced predictive modeling techniques for Heart Disease.

 # Data Understanding
 ### __Data Description:__
-The Heart Failure Prediction dataset is a collection of clinical and demographic features that was created by combining five heart datasets aimed at predicting the likelihood of heart failure.
+The Heart Failure Prediction dataset is a collection of clinical and demographic features created by combining five heart datasets to predict the likelihood of heart failure.
 #### Features
 | Feature           | Description                                                         |
 |-------------------|---------------------------------------------------------------------|